xmos/xcommon_cmake/doc/quick_start.rst

 Setup
 ^^^^^

 ..
-Note:: XCommon Cmake is not yet distributed with the XMOS XTC Tools (correct at version 15.2.1).
+Note:: XCommon CMake is not yet distributed with the XMOS XTC Tools (correct at version 15.2.1).
 Once integrated this step can be omitted.

 Before using XCommon CMake, the environment variable ``XMOS_CMAKE_PATH`` must be set to the location of